-Reinhardt University offers academic learning facilities and programming for adult students at the North Fulton Center (NFC) located at 4100 Old Milton Parkway in Alpharetta and at the Teacher Resource Center (TRC) located at 1 North Gilmer St. in Cartersville.
+Reinhardt University offers academic learning facilities and programming for adult students at extended campus sites including the North Fulton Center (NFC) located at 4100 Old Milton Parkway in Alpharetta and at the Teacher Resource Center (TRC) located at 1 North Gilmer St. in Cartersville.
 Courses and programming are also offered at other temporary sites to meet student demands.